 Multiplexing

-Using a full-scale entanglement-based secure network to its fullest potential
+Using a full-scale entanglement-based quantum network to its fullest potential

 Entanglement-based secure networking efforts are ongoing in the US and Canada, and below you can see a map of some notable deployments and planned deployments.

-Deploying a full-scale entanglement-based secure network is an exciting phase of quantum network implementation, where the true power of quantum technology is unlocked.
+Deploying a full-scale entanglement-based quantum network is an exciting phase of network implementation, where the true power of entanglement-based technology is unlocked.
 This is also a journey.
 Whereas the first two stages of quantum network deployment (stage one: Design and Emulation, and stage two: Pilot and Trial) have a clear endpoint, this third stage of full-scale deployment doesn't have a clear endpoint.
-As with classical networks, there will be maintenance and update to upgrade performance of the entanglement-based secure network.
+As with classical networks, there will be maintenance and updates to upgrade performance of the entanglement-based quantum network.
 This stage requires a plan for growth, and it's never too early to start.